alsalafiyyah/alsalafiyyah.github.io/_posts/zina/2020-08-29-professing-committing-zina.md

 layout: post
 title: "Professing committing Zina"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 6477-4"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6477, Question 4"
-hijri: Muharram 10, 1442 AH
+hijri: Muharram 10, 1442
+date: 2020-08-29
+locale: en
 lang: en
 note: true
-category: [zina, misc]
+category: [fatwas, zina]
-excerpt: "In our school, some students talk publicly about Zina (adultery) and admit to having committed it.
+excerpt: "In our school, some students talk publicly about adultery and admit to having committed it.
 What should I do in this case?
 Am I considered sinful?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz